harmonydata/harmonydata.github.io/content/frequently-asked-questions.md

 We recently did a user-testing at UCL’s Centre for Longitudinal Studies with psychology researchers from several universities.
 After the session, one postdoctoral researcher said

-> ​Really useful!
+> Really useful!
 Would have been a great tool and saved me a lot of time when I was trying to externally validate my risk prediction model in two cohorts.